The sedona landscape in the winter with beautiful clouds and snow-capped landscape

 Note that pickup is not included, though, so you’ll have to make your way to Clarkdale yourself… though you will likely want a rental car while you’re in Sedona, anyway, to access all those great hikes!

-This tour includes pick-up and drop-off in Sedona, will let you take the famous Grand Canyon Railway one-way [return is by van], and also allocates plenty of time to explore Grand Canyon National Park in winter by way of a heated van tour!
+This tour includes pick-up and drop-off in Sedona, will let you take the famous Grand Canyon Railway one-way (you’ll return by van), and also allocates plenty of time to explore Grand Canyon National Park in winter by way of a heated van tour through the park!

 It’s a great way to combine a winter Grand Canyon trip with a scenic snowy festive train ride!